Singularities of the Chern-Ricci flow: Degenerate Monge--Amp ere flows

-Next, Proposition~\ref{prop: 1dot} yields Moreover, thanks to Theorem~\ref{thm: C2estimate} we also have a uniform bound for $\Delta\f_t^j$: Using the complex parabolic Evans-Krylov theory together with parabolic Schauder's estimates (see e.g.~\cite[Theorem 4.1.4]{boucksom2013regularizing}), we then obtain higher order estimates for $\f_j$ on $[\varepsilon,T]\times K$ :
+Next, Proposition~\ref{prop: 1dot} yields Moreover, by Theorem~\ref{thm: C2estimate}, we also obtain a uniform bound for $\Delta\f_t^j$: Using the complex parabolic Evans–Krylov–Trudinger theory, together with parabolic Schauder's estimates (see, e.g., \cite[Theorem 4.1.4]{boucksom2013regularizing}), we derive higher-order estimates for $\f_j$ on $[\varepsilon, T]\times K$ :